RENGJEY/Edge-Based-Device-Pedestrian-Detection-and-Cloud-Monitoring-System/README.md

 2. **Create an IoT Edge Device**

-   Login to Azure IoT Hub, select "IoT Edge" from the left menu, and follow the instructions to create a new IoT Edge device.
+   Login to Azure IoT Hub, select "IoT Edge" from the left menu, and create a new IoT Edge device.
    After creation, the device will appear in the device list.

    ![Screenshot of the application](./example_img/1.png)